Douglas College > Study at Douglas > Register > Canadian students > Late registration

 All course adds, drops or changes must be completed by the end of the second week of the semester or earlier if the course is less than 15 weeks in length.

 Use the Registration System to add and drop courses without penalty as long as the total number of credits you are registered in remains the same or increases.
 When more credits are dropped than added, these credits will be refunded at a rate of 50% per credit.

 If you drop any courses after the semester begins and you have not made any payments toward your account, you may still owe Douglas College tuition and/or fees.
 The amount owed will be determined by the date and number of credits dropped.

-If all fees are not paid in full by January 17, 2018, you will be charged a late payment penalty of $25 per registered course and a Registration & Activity Hold will also be applied to your account.
-A late payment penalty of $100 will be applied to those accounts that are still outstanding on February 22 and March 22, 2018.
+If all fees are not paid in full by May 19, 2020, you will be charged a late payment penalty of $25 per registered course and a Registration & Activity Hold will also be applied to your account.
+A late payment penalty of $100 will be applied monthly to those accounts that are still outstanding.

 You can continue to drop courses during this period after late registration.
 A "W" grade will be recorded on your transcript.
 There is no refund for courses dropped during this time.
 All of these transactions must be completed using the Registration System.
 You do not need to obtain a signature from your instructor or from any other person within the College.